blade-lang/blade-docs/docs/standard/args.markdown

   will match `-v` in the commandline.
   - `type`: type must be one of the args types and will indicate how the parsed data should be interpreted in the final result.
-  - `required`: tells the parser if a value is compulsory for this option.
+  - `value`: tells the parser the default value for this option.
   - `choices`: a list of allowed options or a dictionary of allowed options with their respective descriptions.